 Perhaps the biggest concern in Lyme affected dogs is the possibility of chronic kidney disease and degeneration which can sometimes arise in animals with an undiagnosed condition.
 While a bullseye-style rash is symptomatic in humans, dogs do not display a similar sign.
 Basic indicators to look out for include uncharacteristic or increased lethargy, loss of appetite, stiffness and depression, although recurrent lameness (switching from one leg to another) is usually the biggest clue as to whether your dog has Lyme Disease or not.

 Although ticks can be found anywhere, in wooded areas, your garden or on your clothes, there are certain areas where they are more prevalent.
 In these areas (rural and woodland), it is important to take the proper precautions to safeguard you and your dog against ticks and Lyme Disease.
-If your canine is treated for ticks regularly and/or vaccinated, it stands a better chance of avoiding Lyme infection.
-However, no preventative measure is 100% effective and you are also at risk of infection, so keep this in mind when considering the best treatment method for your dog.
+If your pet is treated for ticks regularly and/or vaccinated, it stands a better chance of avoiding Lyme infection.
+However, no preventative measure is 100% effective and you are also at risk of infection, so keep this in mind when considering the best treatment method for your animal.

 Whether you live in a high-risk area or not, there are ways to reduce the chances of your pets coming into contact with ticks at home, such as ensuring your garden is well fenced to keep your dogs in, whilst keeping wildlife (potential Lyme-carriers) out.
 Ticks thrive in moist, humid conditions, so making sure dead leaves and other garden debris are cleared away is essential.
-Long grass can also harbour ticks, so try and keep the lawn maintained if your dog regularly plays outside.
+Long grass can also harbour ticks, so try and keep the lawn maintained if your pet regularly plays outside.

 Ticks are difficult to spot, but once engorged (full of blood from having feasted) they are easier to notice and remove.
 If you happen to see a tick, grasp it close to the skin with a pair of tweezers and pull it smoothly out.
 Try not to puncture or break the tick as this can lead to infection, just as twisting it out between your thumb and forefinger can by separating the head and the body of the tick, leaving some behind in the skin.
-Once you have removed a tick, flush it down the toilet or put it into a solution of alcohol to kill the tick before disposing of it.
+Once you have removed a tick, put it into a solution of alcohol to kill the tick before disposing of it.

 Generally speaking, if a Lyme-carrying tick is removed from the skin within 48 hours, transmission of the disease is less likely, although this is not always the case.
-Regular inspection of your dog (and yourself, for that matter) will stand you in the best stead of noticing any ticks before they have begun feeding.
+Regular inspection of your pet (and yourself, for that matter) will stand you in the best stead of noticing any ticks before they have begun feeding.
 It also means that if you notice changes in your animal or a rash on your skin, you can seek professional advice quickly.

 While ticks can be a nuisance and, in extreme cases, hazardous to health, by understanding the cause of Lyme Disease and the measures to try and prevent it, we can worry less about the condition.
 Checking for ticks regularly, as well as routinely administering tick-control treatments and spot-ons and taking precautions when outdoors in tick-prevalent areas, is the best combined method of defence.